 • Family and youth services, including help for families with a disabled or mentally ill child.

-County government also provides some additional services to residents living in unincorporated Clark County – all the area outside the boundaries of cities like La Center or Vancouver.
+County government also provides additional services to residents living in unincorporated Clark County – the area outside city boundaries.
 These additional services are similar to what cities usually provide their residents, including:

-The needs and wants of voters have much to do with determining the kinds of services they receive from local government.
-Citizens elect the officials who run Clark County.
-In addition, many have official roles, serving on a number of issue-oriented task forces and more than 30 citizen advisory boards that help shape the county’s future.
+The needs and wants of residents have much to do with determining the kinds of services they receive from local government.
+Voters elect officials who run Clark County.
+In addition, many citizens have official roles, such as serving on issue-oriented task forces and more than 30 citizen advisory boards.
 Others assume leadership positions in the county’s neighborhood associations.

 These people help make important decisions about policies, how resources are distributed, and how services are provided to the community.
-Their work affects decisions that deal with everything from land-use planning to weed management.
+Their work affects decisions dealing with everything from land-use planning to weed management.

 To find out more about county government

 Want to learn more about who governs Clark County?
-Want to have a speaker talk about county services at your community meeting?
+Want a speaker to talk about county services at your community meeting?
 Want to have your views heard on major county issues?
-Information about all of these subjects is available on this Web site.
+Information about all of these subjects is available on this website.